An assortment of different faces

 Non-Binary

-Non-binary refers to people who experience their gender identity and/or gender expression outside of the categories “man” and “woman.”
+Non-binary refers to people who experience gender identity and/or gender expression outside of the categories “man” and “woman.”
 Several other terms describe gender identities outside of this binary, such as genderqueer, non-conforming, gender expansive, agender, bigender, genderfluid, and many more.
 Non-binary people may or may not identify as transgender.

 There are a multitude of genders within, between, and beyond the gender binary.